liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 $$$

-The *Templates* tab of the Knowledge Base page in Site Administration lets you create aritcle templates.
+The *Templates* tab of the Knowledge Base page in Site Administration lets you create article templates.
 A template basically functions like a starting point for the creation of certain types of articles.
 You can create templates that have default headers or content to pre-populate articles created from the template.
 Using templates fosters consistency in format and content across new